Comprehensive Facility Operation & Maintenance Manual

 - Operation-/Maintenance-Significant Drawings

-Sustainable design being an integral part of any facility management philosophy, the O&M manual provides a means to reduce operating costs through a comprehensive Maintenance Program, part of which includes the development of a Maintenance Plan (MP).
+Sustainable design being an integral part of any facility management philosophy, the O&M manual provides a means to reduce operating costs as part of a comprehensive Maintenance Program, which includes the Maintenance Plan (MP).

 O&M manual content and format requirements are conveyed through a detailed Statement of Work (SOW), sufficiently tailored to satisfy the Owner's Facility Management (FM) needs.
 This effort should be considered in the planning and design phases, and is typically carried out in the construction phase.
-Building Information Modeling (BIM) introduced at the front end of the project helps facilitate the entire process.
+Building Information Modeling (BIM) and, in particular, COBie, introduced at the front end of the project helps facilitate the entire process.

 Figure 1.
 Operation & Maintenance Manual Development Process

-O&M manuals should be developed in a modular, building block style, to simplify the incorporation of new/additional data, such as design/configuration changes and to reflect as-built conditions.
-Availability of the manual should be no later than facility start-up/commissioning.
-However, fast track programs can be 'front-end loaded' to meet immediate goals; i.e. develop/organize only that information necessary for its availability to train personnel in preparation for systems start-up/commissioning.
+O&M manuals should be developed in a modular, building block style, to simplify the incorporation of new/additional data, such as design/configuration changes, and to reflect as-built conditions.
+The manual should be aailable no later than facility start-up/commissioning.
+However, fast track programs can be 'front-end loaded' to meet immediate goals; i.e. only that information necessary to train personnel in preparation for systems start-up/commissioning can be developed first.
 It can then be integrated with the overall O&M manual for completion and turnover to the Owner within a specified timeframe.
 Using the manual at start-up/commissioning affords an additional opportunity for its contents to be verified against installed systems.

 The efforts of experienced technical writers, editors, engineering technicians, trainers, 3D modelers, illustrators, and software specialists can ensure that an Owner receives comprehensive, site-specific (as-built), user-oriented documentation of the highest quality.
 Those selected to perform the work should have the following capabilities: